zachlasiuk/arm-software-developers-ads/README.md

 ## Submit your changes to the website

-After adding a new learning path and completing all your changes, you can run the website locally by running `hugo server` and check if everything looks good.
+After adding a new learning path and completing your changes, you can run the website locally by running `hugo server` and check that everything looks good.

+Commit your changes using git.

-To submit your changes to the website, follow the GitHub Fork-and-Pull approach and submit the Pull request with your changes to be reviewed/merged by the Admin
+To submit your changes for review, follow the GitHub Fork-and-Pull approach and submit the Pull request with your changes to be reviewed and merged.